sketchplugins/plugin-directory/README.md

 - [Sketch Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator), by Jeon Suyeol: A simple plugin for Sketch that generates export sizes of layers.
 - [Sketch Flex Layout](https://github.com/hrescak/sketch-flex-layout), by Matej Hrescak: Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes.
 - [Sketch Flowchart](https://github.com/alienresident/sketch-flowchart), by Mark Reilly: Flowchart plugin for Sketch.
 Based on AEFlowchart with customizable colors and layer styles.
-- [Sketch Focus](https://sketchfocus.com), by Lukas Ondrej: A new plugin for Sketch that boosts your productivity by keeping you on-task.
+- [Sketch Focus](https://sketchfocus.com), by Code Arrows: A new plugin for Sketch that boosts your productivity by keeping you on-task.
 - [Sketch i18n](https://github.com/kristof/sketch-i18n), by Kristof Houben: Sketch i18n enables you to generate translation files for a page and translate it.
 It acts in a non-destructive way so you can easily undo your changes later.
 - [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
 - [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.